-Ketamine therapy is incredibly promising for the treatment of depression, but what should you know before a session?
+Ketamine therapy is incredibly promising for the treatment of depression.
+But what should you know before a session?
 Join Olivia Clear, APCC as she shares insights to help you prepare for your ketamine therapy session.

 Although I am a therapist, the thought of being a client participating in a type of therapy that involves non-ordinary states felt vulnerable and anxiety-provoking.
-Planning and researching are some of my favorite ways to manage my nerves about the unknown, so I tried to learn everything I could for my first experience as a Ketamine Therapy client.
+Planning and researching are some of my favorite ways to manage my nerves about the unknown.
+So, I tried to learn everything I could for my first experience as a ketamine therapy client.

-1. It may feel incredibly disorienting.
+1. Ketamine therapy may feel incredibly disorienting.

-You may want to start your journey with an intention or an “ask” for the general experience, but also know that it may be out of your control what comes up.
-Opening to the unknown can be ungrounding so it’s important to be gentle with yourself after the experience.
+You may want to start your journey with an intention or an “ask” for the general experience.
+But also know that it may be out of your control what comes up.
+Opening to the unknown can be ungrounding.
+So it’s important to be gentle with yourself after the experience.